 In previous blog posts we have discussed the value of using a marketing funnel and the way in which content can fit into a funnel strategy mapped against a customer’s buying journey.
 We have also talked about the adoption of content atomization to help build content in an efficient way.
-In this blog post we will delve a little deeper into the selection of different types of content and the intent of those different pieces.
+In this blog post we delve a little deeper into the selection of various types of scientific marketing content, actions and initiatives.

-A 'Content Marketing Matrix' is a simple framework that a marketer can use to layout different pieces of content on to.
-It can help the marketer visualize, consider and plan which piece of content is best for a target audience, and then apply to the marketing funnel based on the stage at which your buyer personas are at.
+A 'Content Marketing Matrix' is a simple framework that a marketer can use to layout different pieces of content or marketing actions on to.
+It can help the marketer visualize, consider and plan which initiative is best for a target audience, and then apply to the marketing funnel based on the stage at which your buyer personas are at.

 Entertaining content is engaging and playful, it creates interest and awareness in your product and brand without being too technical.